Nickelback: Musical style and influences

-Reception
+Reception and legacy

-Review aggregator Metacritic reports that five of Nickelback's six most recent studio albums since becoming a mainstream act—The Long Road, All the Right Reasons, Dark Horse, Here and Now, and No Fixed Address—have scores of 62, 41, 49, 51, and 54, respectively, out of 100, indicating generally mixed reviews.
-AllMusic reviewer Liana Jones gave their first commercially successful album, Silver Side Up, 3 stars out of 5, and complimented their "intensity and raw passion" and realistic storytelling.

-Despite their commercial success, Nickelback has been the subject of numerous jokes and a vocal negative response for some audiences, some of which is attributed to the perceived derivative, repetitive and formulaic nature of their music, as well as their over-use of hedonistic themes involving strippers, sex, prostitutes, drugs, and alcohol consumption.
-However, in a review for the band's ninth album Feed the Machine, AllMusic reviewer Stephen Thomas Erlewine noted that they had mostly done away with the crude and vulgar lyrical content they'd become known for, and praised the band for evolving their sound.
-In the 2010s, Nickelback became the subject of internet memes that were critical of their music, a status that the band came to embrace.
+Nickelback has been subjected to numerous jokes and a vocal negative response for some audiences, some of which is attributed to the perceived derivative, repetitive and formulaic nature of their music, as well as their over-use of hedonistic themes involving strippers, sex, prostitutes, drugs, and alcohol consumption.
+In the 2010s, Nickelback became the subject of internet memes that criticized their music, a status that the band came to embrace.
+Several sources, including CBC News and The Daily Telegraph, named Nickelback the "most hated" band of the internet world.
+Stereogum's Tom Breihan described Nickelback as "the most widely disrespected rock band of the 21st century."
 In May 2013, the readers of Rolling Stone magazine named Nickelback the second-worst band of the 1990s, behind only Creed.
 In November 2011, users of the music-oriented dating site Tastebuds.fm voted Nickelback as the number one "musical turnoff".
-In March 2019, U.S. representatives Mark Pocan and Rodney Davis got into a friendly debate on the merits of the band while speaking on the floor of the House of Representatives.
-In an interview in 2014, Kroeger commented that the criticism helped him "grow a thick skin", and that without it, they would be "this just whatever band".
+However, Chad Kroeger commented in a 2014 interview that the criticism helped him "grow a thick skin", and that without it, they would be "this just whatever band".

+Some have criticized the band's lyrics as misogynistic.
+Christopher Rosa of VH1 said in 2015: "Not only are they bad, but they sound like they came straight from a horny 18-year-old boy's mind.
+Seriously, where's the sophistication?
+Where's the class?
+All that we have here is misogyny—gross, tone-deaf misogyny that is particularly cringe-worthy in 2015."
+However, in a review for the band's ninth album Feed the Machine, AllMusic reviewer Stephen Thomas Erlewine noted that they had mostly done away with the crude and vulgar lyrical content they had become known for, and praised the band for evolving their sound.
+In 2015, a marketing expert surveyed 225 popular songs and found that Nickelback had the "most sophisticated" lyrics among the rock music artists included in the study.

-Following their 2008 album, Dark Horse, ChartAttack credited the band's success to knowing their target audience: "Chad Kroeger is a genius because he knows exactly what people want and precisely how far he can go.
+Various musicians, such as Chris Martin, Timbaland, and Keyshia Cole, have publicly shown support for the band.
+Following their 2008 album Dark Horse, Chart Attack credited the band's success to knowing their target audience: "Chad Kroeger is a genius because he knows exactly what people want and precisely how far he can go.
 He turned out an extremely racy album that's loaded with songs about gettin' drunk and doin' it all without breaking any taboos, and with enough love and moral authority to grease its passage into the mainstream.
 Rejoice, North America.
 This is your world."
-Billboard gave praise to the band: "The bulletproof Nickelback provides affordable fun that promises good returns in hard times."
-Various fellow musicians, like Chris Martin of Coldplay as well as producer Timbaland and singer Keyshia Cole, have publicly shown support for the band.
+Billboard praised the band in a review of Dark Horse by saying: "The bulletproof Nickelback provides affordable fun that promises good returns in hard times."